VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 Term **variance** refers to how generic classes which use different generic parameters relates to each other.
 And we need to understand their relationships in order to do cast.

-For example if `Rose` is subclass of `Flower` then I should be able to substitute `Flower` by `Rose`.
+For instance if `Rose` is subclass of `Flower` then I should be able to substitute `Flower` by `Rose`.
 Is it applicable to generic code?
-Variance releates to questions like "Can I use list of `Rose` as a list of `Flower`?".
+Variance refers to questions like "Can I use list of `Rose` as a list of `Flower`?".
 ```java
 List<Flower> bouquet = new ArrayList<Rose>();
 ```